 That ability isn’t because you carried the child inside you for 9 months or isn’t because of the bond created as you gave birth to them and held them close.
 Instead, that ability to look after a child like they are your own comes from being a woman, that built-in maternal capacity to nurture and look after others.

-It is in the power of ‘Womanhood’ not just of ‘Motherhood’!
+There is power in ‘Womanhood’ not just in ‘Motherhood’!

 As childless women we can still be an amazing parent – only it isn’t to our own biological children.